The Carpetbaggers (film): Plot

-Jonas Cord Jr. becomes one of America's richest men in the early twentieth century, inheriting an explosives company from his late father.
-Cord buys up all the company stock and pays off his father's young widow, Rina Marlowe.
+Jonas Cord Jr. becomes one of America's richest men in the early twentieth century, inheriting an explosives company from his late father, Jonas Cord Sr. Cord buys up all the company stock and pays off his father's young widow, Rina Marlowe.

 Cord becomes an aviation pioneer and his wealth grows.
 He destroys a business rival named Winthrop, then seduces and marries the man's daughter Monica, only to abandon her when she wants to settle down and have a home and children.
 Monica hangs on for years, aware of Cord's troubled youth, hoping he'll come back to her.

-In order to force the divorce, he reconnects with his stepmother Rina and begins an affair with her.
+In order to force the divorce, Cord reconnects with his stepmother Rina and begins an affair with her.
 Crushed, Monica gives Cord his divorce, then discovers she is pregnant with his child.
-After the birth, Jonas visits her, demanding to know if he is the father.
+After the birth, Cord visits her, demanding to know if he is the father.
 Monica tells him to leave her and their newborn daughter alone.

 Meanwhile, former Cord company stockholder Nevada Smith finds work in western films, becoming a popular cowboy hero.
 Rina persuades Cord to finance Nevada's project, a script about his former outlaw life, in which he will star.
 This gives Cord an interest in the second-rate studio that produces Nevada's films, plus creative control over the resulting movie.

 The film becomes successful despite Cord's constant interference.
 Rina becomes a big star; her career blossoms while Nevada's declines.
 To spite Cord, Rina marries Nevada, now considered a has-been.

 Rina dies in a drunken car crash and Cord's studio is sold out from under him by Dan Pierce, a renegade employee loyal to the old management.
 After an alcoholic binge, Cord returns to the studio and builds up a film career for the studio's new discovery, Jennie Denton.
 Denton and Cord begin an affair and become engaged.

 With news of the engagement, Dan Pierce tries to blackmail Jennie with a copy of a pornographic film she made in her youth.
 Jennie confesses to Cord, who laughs, saying he knows all about her past and that he made her a star in order to have her services all to himself.
 With her dream of love shattered, Jennie runs out devastated.

 Seeing the wreckage of both their lives, Nevada Smith confronts Cord and the two end up in a vicious fist-fight.
 During the brawl, Nevada forces Cord to confront the mess he has made of his own life and those around him.
-A contrite Jonas returns to Monica and begs her to take him back.
+A contrite Cord returns to Monica and begs her to take him back.
 Monica, who has always loved him, forgives him and they embrace.